Coherence of Augmented Iwasawa Algebras: Augmented Iwasawa algebras

 and $k[H]$ is dense in $kH$.
-If $C$ is a closed set containing $k[G]$, then for all $g \in G/H$, $C \cap (g \otimes kH)$ is closed in $g \otimes kH$, but contains $g \otimes k[H]$.
-Hence $C \cap (g \otimes kH) = g \otimes kH$, and hence $C = kG$.
+If $C$ is a closed set containing $k[G]$, then for all $g \in H \backslash G$, $C \cap (kH \otimes g)$ is closed in $kH \otimes g$, but contains $k[H] \otimes g$.
+Hence $C \cap (kH \otimes g) = kH \otimes g$, and hence $C = kG$.
 Thus, $k[G]$ is dense in $kG$. $\square$ \\ \end{jpf}

-To prove a universal property for $kG$ similar to that of Proposition \ref{completed group algebra universal property prop}, we will need a class of algebras to replace ``profinite $k$-algebras'', and which contains all algebras $kG$ where $G$ is locally profinite.
+To prove a universal property for $kG$ similar to that of Proposition \ref{completed group algebra universal property prop}, we will need a class of algebras to replace ``pseudocompact $k$-algebras'', and which contains all algebras $kG$ where $G$ is locally profinite.
 For this reason, and using the proposition just proved, we define the following class of algebras.

-\begin{jdef} \h Let $A$ be a topological $k$-algebra, that is, a topological ring with a continuous homomorphism from $k$ to the centre of $A$.
-Let $G \leq A^\times$ be a subgroup of the units of $A$, such that the subspace topology makes $G$ a topological group (that is, the inversion map on $G$ is continuous).
-The subgroup $G$ makes $A$ Iwasawa-like if and only if there is an open profinite subgroup $K \leq G$ and a profinite $k$-subalgebra $B \leq A$ such that $K$ is a subgroup of $B^\times$.\\ \end{jdef}
+\begin{jdef} \h Let $A$ be a topological $k$-algebra, that is, a topological ring with a continuous homomorphism from $k$ to the centre of $A$, and assume $A$ is Hausdorff.
+Let $G \leq A^\times$ be a subgroup of the units of $A$.
+The subgroup $G$ makes $A$ Iwasawa-like if and only if the subspace topology makes $G$ a topological group (that is, the inversion map on $G$ is continuous), and there is an open profinite subgroup $K \leq G$ and a pseudocompact $k$-subalgebra $B \leq A$ such that $K$ is a subgroup of $B^\times$.\\ \end{jdef}

 If $G$ is a locally profinite group, the subgroup $G \leq (kG)^{\times}$ makes $kG$ an Iwasawa-like topological $k$-algebra, by the second and third statements of Proposition \ref{properties of kG prop}.
-We can then prove the following universal property for augmented Iwasawa algebras.
+Moreover, the ring of $k$-linear endomorphisms of a smooth representation is also Iwasawa-like.